AI compute market signals and learning

 H200 price per hour is the hourly cost of accessing one NVIDIA H200 GPU for AI workloads.

 H200 price per hour is the hourly cost to rent or operate one NVIDIA H200 GPU for AI workloads.
-H200 rates may carry a premium over H100 capacity because additional high-bandwidth memory can help large-model and memory-heavy serving workloads.
+H200 rates may carry a premium over H100 capacity because of its larger, faster memory — roughly 141 GB of HBM3e at about 4.8 TB/s, versus 80 GB of HBM3 at about 3.35 TB/s on the H100 SXM — which can help large-model and memory-heavy serving workloads.

 Why it matters